c3ai/pacman/README.md

 The above input should inform your program that you have a 5 x 5 board with walls placed at positions `[(1,0),(2,2),(2,3)]`.
 Pac-Man will start at position `(1,2)` and will "attempt" to move in the following sequence: `N-N-E-S-E-E-S-W-N-W-W`.

+Note: Any trailing white space or new lines at the end of the file should be ignored.

 # Program Output
 Given the inputs described above, your program should have two outputs: